XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 > Contacts get_contact(xero_tenant_id, contact_id)

-Allows you to retrieve a single contacts in a Xero organisation
+Retrieves a specific contacts in a Xero organisation using a unique contact Id

 ### Example